 Definitely- just make sure to use a 1:1 Gluten-free flour that is meant to be subbed for all-purpose flour like Bob's Red Mill.
 Please note: subbing in almond flour, coconut flour, or any other substitute will not work in this recipe as it's not a 1:1 ratio.

 It's crucial to use a high-quality cocoa powder that is natural and unsweetened (not dutch processed) for the right texture in these cookies.
 Natural cocoa powder is highly acidic and will interact with baking soda to help the cookies spread.
 Dutch-processed cocoa powder is not acidic enough for this recipe as it's typically washed with a potassium solution to make it more neutral.

 Of course!
 To freeze cookie dough for later, roll it into cookie dough balls and add to a parchment-lined baking tray.
 Then, place the tray in the freezer until the cookie dough balls have frozen throughout.
 After that, you can place the frozen cookie dough balls in a freezer-safe bag to store.
 P.S- when baking frozen cookie dough, you may need to add an additional 2-3 minutes to the overall baking time.

-Baked cookies can be stored in a closed container at room temperature for 3-4 days, in the fridge up to 1 week, or in the freezer up to 1 month.
+Baked cookies can be stored in a closed container at room temperature for 3-4 days, in the fridge for up to 1 week, or in the freezer for up to 1 month.
 Cookie dough can be stored in the freezer for about 1 month as well.